 Buildings along or near Water Street, which runs from Battery Park on the lower end of the island past Wall Street to Fulton Street, bore the brunt of the record 14-foot (4.3-meter) surge that inundated lower Manhattan in Monday’s storm, Rosenbluth said.
 Many large financial firms have offices in that area.

 The building at 180 Maiden Lane, which houses AIG’s headquarters, suffered “heavy flooding,” co-landlord SL Green Realty Corp.
-(SLG) said yesterday in a statement.
+(SLG:US) said yesterday in a statement.
 Engineers and other workers are removing water and seeking to restore operating systems as soon as they can, the company said.

 That 1.1 million-square-foot building is just across the FDR Drive from the East River, a block east of 80 Pine.